shaikaymaan18-sketch/Shaik/docs/user/Architectures.md

   * Remember--always use a cooler if you can, and you MUST have *at least* 8GB of RAM!
 - If you're not sure what SoC you have, check [GSMArena](https://www.gsmarena.com) - e.g. [Pixel 9 Pro](https://archive.ph/91VhA)

-Custom ROMs are recommdended, *as long as* you know what you're doing.
+Custom ROMs are recommended, *as long as* you know what you're doing.
 - For most devices, [LineageOS](https://lineageos.org/) is preferred.
 - [CalyxOS](https://calyxos.org/) is available as well.
 - For Google Pixel devices ONLY... and [soon another OEM](https://archive.ph/cPpMd)...
 [GrapheneOS](https://grapheneos.org/) is highly recommended.